emyzinger/Lab7-EmiliaZinger/README.md

 # Grading

 - 8 submission via GitHub
-- 16 completion of items marked TODO in `LinkedStack` and tests passing
+- 16 completion of items marked TO DO in `LinkedStack` and tests passing
 - 8 completion of `ReverseLines` and correct behavior
 - 8 written part
   - 6 responses to the questions above